domnulvlad/KLineKWP1281Lib/README.md

 **Read the documentation on [the wiki](https://github.com/domnulvlad/KLineKWP1281Lib/wiki)!**

-After completing the hardware setup, proceed to upload the demo by navigating to `File -> Examples -> KLineKWP1281Lib -> connection_test` in the Arduino IDE.
+After completing the hardware setup, proceed to upload the demo by navigating to `File -> Examples -> KLineKWP1281Lib -> 01.Connection_test` in the Arduino IDE.

 ## Credits
 Thanks go out to these people for their efforts: